qianweicheng/rasa/examples/rasasc/data/nlu.md

 ## intent:change_language
 - is it possible to change language?
 - what can i do to change language?
+- it is possible to have italian language? thank you
+- is it possible to have the italian language?
+- top app, only add italian language
+- will it be possible to have the app in the italian language?
+- i ask for italian language.  thanks for working
+- hi,     is it possible to change the language from english to italian?
+- how do i change my incoming emails to english there all in french and i don’t understand that language
+- is it possible to change the language from english to french?
+- when spanish please?
+- we need spanish
+- please version in spanish
+- spanish pls
+- hello, do you have the app in spanish?   rafa.
+- we need it to be in spanish
+- stop all spanish
+- it would be great to have a spanish option.

 ## intent:add_picture
 - how do i add my photo?